AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 - [SwitchState]: a game object that represents the state of a [SwitchContainer].
 - [RTPC]: a game object that represents a real-time parameter control.
 - [Entity]: a game object that represents an entity in the game.
 An Entity is used to place a [sound object](#sound-objects) in the 3D environment of the game, and then provide position, velocity, orientation and other information to the sound object.
-- [Listener]: a game object that represents the listener of the game.
-The listener is the object that is able to hear the sound objects in the 3D environment of the game.
+- [Listener]: a game object that represents a listener in the game.
+A listener is an object that is able to hear the sound objects in the 3D environment of the game.
 A game should have at least one Listener to let Amplitude render spatial audio.

 {{< /column >}}